opensafely-core/job-server/DEVELOPERS.md

 _Note:_ you will need the [Bitwarden CLI tool](https://bitwarden.com/help/article/cli/) installed in order to access passwords, but it is not a requirement.

 - Create a `.env` file; there is an existing `dotenv-sample` template that you can use to base your own `.env` file on.
-- Use `bw` to login to the Bitwarden account.
+- Use `bw login --sso` to login to the Bitwarden account.
 - When logged in to Bitwarden, run `scripts/dev-env.sh .env` to retrieve and write the credentials to the target environment file specified.
   - `.env` is already in `.gitignore` to help prevent an accidental commit of credentials.